 Appearance

 The Cochin chicken is a big, soft bird with fluffy feathers all over its body, from its beak to its toes.
-Because of how full their feathers are, they look much more significant than they are.
+Their full feathers make them appear larger than they actually are.

 Cochin chickens have thick, soft feathers all over their bodies.
 These feathers even cover their legs and feet.
 People have called them “head-to-toe feathers,” an excellent way to describe these beautiful birds’ feathers.